pedroka-dev/Bannerlord-Iron-Will/README.md

 **Check out now its [Bannerlord Nexus Mod Page](https://www.nexusmods.com/mountandblade2bannerlord/mods/1797) to Download it!**

 # Features
   - Adds Athletics Experience to **any** Hero wounded in battle (80xp by default.
-Almost 1/6 of the Athletics XP nneded for level 25)
+Almost 1/6 of the Athletics XP for level 25)
   - Adds Generic Experience to **any** Troop wounded in battle (80xp by default.
 Almost 1/3 of de XP to upgrade a Aserai Recruit)
   - Only valid for **real** battles, so you can't cheese it by getting wounded many times in tournaments and arenas heh
   - Works globally to all troops in game, both in battle and campaing map.